-Year Ended December 31, (In millions, except share data) 2014 2014 2 013 2 012 Numerator for basic and diluted net income per share attributable to the Company's stockholders: Net income attributable to the Company \$ 116 \$ 147 \$ 108 Less: net income attributable to nonvested shares (1) Net income attributable to the Company's stockholders \$ 115 \$ 147 \$ 108 Denominator for basic net income per share attributable to the Company's stockholders: Weighted average common shares outstanding 107, 058,843 107, 053,031 107, 053,031 Effect of dilutive securities: Dilutive effect of stock based compensation 497,301 415,837 415,837 Denominator for diluted net income per share attributable to the Company's stockholders: 107, 107,556,144 107,468,868 468,868 Earnings per share attributable to the Company's stockholders: Basic \$ 1.07 \$ 1.37 \$ 1.01 Diluted \$ 1.06 \$ 1.37 \$ 1.00
+Year Ended December 31, (In millions, except share data) 2 2015 2014 2013 Numerator for basic and diluted net income (loss) per share attributable to the Company's stockholders: Net income (loss) attributable to the Company \$ (502) \$ 116 \$ 147 Less: net income attributable to nonvested shares (1) (1) Net income (loss) attributable to the Company's stockholders \$ (502) \$ 115 \$ 147 Denominator for basic earnings (loss) per share attributable to the Company's stockholders: Weighted average common shares outstanding 107,173,972 107,058,843 107,053,031 Effect of dilutive securities: Dilutive effect of stock based compensation 497,301 415,837 Denominator for diluted earnings (loss) per share attributable to the Company's stockholders: 107,173,972 107,556,144 107,468,868 Earnings (loss) per share attributable to the Company's stockholders: Basic \$ (4.68) \$ 1.07 \$ 1.37 Diluted \$ (4.68) \$ 1.06 \$ 1.37

-ASC Topic 260, "Earnings Per Share" ("ASC Topic 260") requires companies with unvested participating securities to utilize a two-class method for the computation of net income attributable to the Company per share.
+(1) ASC Topic 260, "Earnings Per Share" ("ASC Topic 260") requires companies with unvested participating securities to utilize a two-class method for the computation of net income attributable to the Company per share.
 The two-class method requires a portion of net income attributable to the Company to be allocated to participating securities, which are unvested awards of share-based payments with non-forfeitable rights to receive dividends or dividend equivalents, if declared.
-Net income attributable to the Company allocated to these participating securities was approximately \$1 million, \$0 million, and \$0 million for the years ended December 31, 2014, 2013 and 2012, respectively, and therefore excluded from net income attributable to the Company per share calculation.
+Net losses are not allocated to nonvested shares in periods that the Company determines that those shares are not obligated to participate in losses.
+For the periods that the Company recognized net income, net income attributable to the Company allocated to these participating securities was excluded from net income attributable to the Company's stockholders in the numerator of the earnings per share computation.

-16. Stock-based Compensation and Outstanding Awards
+17. Stock-based Compensation and Outstanding Awards

 Prior to the Spin-Off, the Company participated in NOV's stock-based compensation plan known as the National Oilwell Varco, Inc. Long-Term Incentive Plan (the "NOV Plan") and the Company's employees were issued NOV equity awards.
-Under the NOV Plan, the Company's employees were granted stock options, restricted stock units (RSUs), performance share awards (PSAs) and/or restricted stock awards (RSAs).
+Under the NOV Plan, the Company's employees were granted stock options, RSUs, PSAs and/or RSAs.
 In connection with the Spin-Off, the Company established the NOW Inc. Long-Term Incentive Plan (the "Plan").
 The Plan was adopted by the Company's board of directors and approved by NOV, as the Company's sole stockholder, on May 1, 2014.
-Under the terms of the Plan, 16 million shares of Company common stock were authorized for grant under the Plan.
-In connection with the Spin-Off, stock-based compensation awards granted under the NOV Plan and held by Company employees as of May 30, 2014, were adjusted or substituted as follows.
-These adjustments were intended to preserve the intrinsic value of the awards on May 30, 2014.
+Under the terms of the Plan, 16 million shares of Company common stock were authorized for grant and the Company's employees are eligible to be granted stock options, RSAs, RSUs and PSAs.
+As a result of the Spin-Off, stock-based compensation awards granted under the NOV Plan and held by Company employees as of May 30, 2014, were adjusted or substituted as follows: